 In HTML5, Javascript is not restricted to merely manipulating the DOM to alter the appearance of a document.
 The <canvas> tag and associated API provide a means to directly set the values of pixels on a display.
 This sort of low level API is inteded for performance intensive graphical applications such as web based games7.
-As Hayes points out, there is some similarity between the <canvas> API, the SVG path descriptions and the PostScript interpreted approach to drawing[6].
+As Hayes points out, there is some similarity between the <canvas> API and the PostScript interpreted approach to drawing[?].